objarni/bridgestatus/README.md

 How to run UI
 -------------
-Bring up bridge.html in your favorite (past IE8) browser.
-Enter your gbg-data API key in the bottom field.
-Hit "Check" as many times as you like.
+Bring up index.html in your favorite (past IE8) browser.
+Hit the button as many times as you like.

 How to run tests
 ----------------